Introduction

 This document specifies the metamodel of the Asset Administration Shell.

-The general concept and the structure of the Asset Administration Shell is described in IEC 63278-1 (see Figure Figure 1).
+The general concept and the structure of the Asset Administration Shell is described in IEC 63278-1 (see Figure 1).

 Figure 1.
-Asset Administration Shell and Related Roles (Source: IEC 63278-1)
+Asset Administration Shell and its Stakeholders (Source: IEC 63278-1)

-• an Asset Administration Shell provides an interface or several interfaces,
+• an Asset Administration Shell provides AAS interface(s);

 This document specifies a technology-neutral specification of the information metamodel of the Asset Administration Shell in UML.
 It serves as the basis for deriving several different formats for exchanging Asset Administration Shells, e.g. for XML, JSON, and RDF.

-Figure Figure 2 shows the different ways of exchanging information Asset Administration Shells.
+Figure 2 shows the different ways of exchanging information Asset Administration Shells.
 This part of the "Specifications of the Asset Administration Shell" series is the basis for all of these types of information exchange.

 Figure 2.
 Types of Information Exchange via Asset Administration Shells